-To counter this, Brimstone’s smokes can work, but another option is to use Viper’s Toxic Screen (which can now punch through walls) to dissect the point and reduce the enemy’s line of sight.
+To counter this, Omen’s smokes can work, but another option is to use Viper’s Toxic Screen to dissect the point and reduce the enemy’s line of sight.

 When it comes to planting the Spike on A, you usually can’t go wrong by putting it on the side of the blue billboard — denying opponents that might rotate on high from having an easy shot.

 Reactor Site B

 Next let’s look at the B-Site, which can be very tough as there’s only one main way to reach the point — through the bottleneck created by Garage.
-There are just so many angles that Defenders can take on B to cover the hall leading to the site, it is near impossible to cover them all when trying to crack your way onto B-Site.
+While this has been opened up somewhat, there’s still a lot of angles defenders can play from.

 If you’re going to rush B, putting some kind of smoke up in B Towers to cut off the enemy line of sight is a solid plan.
-Brimstone is the best option for this, since he has the most accurate smoke placement of any Agent.
-But again, Viper, Omen or Jett could also work here, if you find yourself under the cosh.
+Omen is the best choice, as only one smoke can be used to cut off the entirety of Heaven.
+Brimstone and Viper can both do the job though.

 When it comes to planting on B, it all depends on which side of the point you can/want to defend.
-The box in the middle of the point is your pivot, and if you control the low ground, you’ll want to put it in the corner on the opposite side of the high ground, so it’s cut off from the view of B-Tower and Rafters.
+The box in the middle of the point is your pivot, but if you have the control, planting under the big red B is the best — you can hold the site down from B Main, making it very hard to retake.